fidelity-contributions/finos-fluxnova-bpm-platform/CONTRIBUTING.md

 We’re excited you’re here and want to contribute to Fluxnova!
 This guide outlines how you can contribute effectively and collaboratively.

+Help others by participating in our [forum](https://github.com/finos/fluxnova-bpm-platform/discussions).
+Please read the [Forum FAQ](https://github.com/finos/fluxnova-bpm-platform/discussions/faq) before you start.  **Forum FAQ - Needs To Be Reviewed **
 ### Contribute your knowledge

 Help others by participating in discussions on [GitHub](https://github.com/finos/fluxnova-bpm-platform/discussions) or by joining our mailing list [fluxnova@lists.finos.org](mailto:fluxnova@lists.finos.org) (email [help@finos.org](mailto:help@finos.org) to add you to the list).